Travel to Malta in November

 Malta Is Wonderful in the Fall

-South of Sicily, smack dab in the middle of the Mediterranean Sea you find the small island nation of Malta.
-The promise of temperatures in the low twenties in November, striking architecture, and interesting history had us enticed.
+South of Sicily, smack dab in the middle of the Mediterranean Sea, is the small island nation of Malta.
+The promise of November temperatures in the low twenties, striking architecture, and interesting history enticed us.

-I am slightly embarrassed to admit that when Di first pitched the idea, I assured her Malta belongs to Spain and was not a country.
-I should really get my facts straight before making such a silly statement.
+I am slightly embarrassed to admit that when Di pitched the idea, I assured her Malta belonged to Spain and was not a country.
+I should get my facts straight before making such a silly statement.
 Sorry, Malta.

-In this post, we will highlight a 3-4 day itinerary for you, that could be perfect for a short weekend getaway from many European cities.
+In this post, we will highlight a 3-4 day itinerary that could be perfect for a short weekend getaway from many European cities.

 The view of Valletta from the Lower Barrakka Garden, Malta

-Although we stayed in Malta for 6 nights we had scheduled a couple of days for working on the blog.
-With a full week, you could explore more or spend a day or two and enjoy the beaches, sunshine, and warmth.
+Although we stayed in Malta for 6 nights, we had scheduled a couple of days for working on the blog.
+With a full week, you could explore more or spend a day or two enjoying the beaches, sunshine, and warmth.

 Flying to Malta

-Skyscanner and the inexpensive Ryan Air flight Di found from Ireland also played a role in deciding that our next destination would be Malta.
+Skyscanner and the inexpensive Ryan Air flight Di found from Ireland also contributed to our decision to make Malta our next destination.

-We generally have a rough idea of what we are looking for as we explore options online before making a decision.
-Flights out of any given destination also factor in.
+We generally have a rough idea of what we seek as we explore options online before deciding—flights out of any given destination also factor in.

-We always cherish the sensation when you arrive at a warmer destination relative to the country you have just left.
-Although we arrived around 8 pm we could still feel the warm evening breeze in Malta.
-Our luggage was all carry-on and passport control was swift.
+We always cherish the sensation of arriving at a warmer destination relative to the country we have just left.
+Although we arrived around 8 p.m., we could still feel the warm evening breeze in Malta.
+Our luggage was all carry-on, and passport control was swift.

 The stairs leading to St. James Cavalier in Valletta, Malta